-If you’re looking to get started in capturing stunning macro photos, then you’ve come to the right place.
-By the time you’re finished, you’ll be ready to get out and start shooting some gorgeous macro photos of your own
+If you’re looking to get started in capturing stunning macro photos, then you’ve come to the right place

 In this article, you’re going to discover everything you need to get started with macro photography.
 We’re going to share with you all sorts of macro photography tips and tricks -including our favourite camera setups, the camera settings you absolutely need to know, and the lighting secrets of the pros.